eastgenomics/egg5_dias_CEN_config/README.md

-# dias_CEN_config_GRCh37_v3.3.1.json
+# egg5_dias_CEN_config

-This repo contains a JSON config file which is used with eggd_dias_batch to specify inputs for running the Dias pipeline for CEN data.
+This repo contains a JSON config files for GRCh37 and GRCh38 which are used with eggd_dias_batch to specify inputs for running the Dias pipeline for CEN data.

 ## What does the config do?
 eggd_dias_batch ([https://github.com/eastgenomics/eggd_dias_batch](https://github.com/eastgenomics/eggd_dias_batch)) is a DNAnexus app that runs the Dias pipeline for germline sequence data analysis.
-The egg5_dias_CEN_config repo contains the dias_CEN_config file that specifies the executables and their input files to be used in the Dias pipeline for analysing CEN data on build GRCh37.
+The egg5_dias_CEN_config repo contains the dias_CEN_config file that specifies the executables and their input files to be used in the Dias pipeline for analysing CEN data on build GRCh37/GRCh38.

 New versions of apps and app inputs for use in the Dias pipeline can be updated in the config without needing to update the pipeline itself.